StuChapman/FS-MS-Project-Build-a-Buffet/README.md

 ## Deployment

-I deployed to Github Pages by the following steps:
+I deployed to Heroku by the following steps:
+1. Create a new Heroku app.
+2. Click on "Reveal Config Vars" to add any hidden environment variables.
+3. Add the key of "SECRET_KEY" and the value of "*...App secret key...*", and click on Add, to set the secret key.
+3. Add the key of "DATABASE_URL" and the value of "*...Postgres database...*", and click on Add, to utilise Heroku's database.
+4. Add the key of "USE_AWS" and the value of "true", then click Add, to connect to Amazon web Services.
+4. Add the key of "AWS_S3_REGION_NAME" and the value of "eu-west-2", then click Add, to connect to Amazon web Services.
+4. Add the key of "AWS_ACCESS_KEY_ID" and the value of "*...AWS access key...*", then click Add, to connect to Amazon web Services.
+4. Add the key of "AWS_SECRET_ACCESS_KEY" and the value of "*...AWS secret key...*", then click Add, to connect to Amazon web Services.
+5. Add the key of "STRIPE_PUBLIC_KEY" and the value of "*...Stripe public key...*", then click Add, to access Stripe secure payments.
+5. Add the key of "STRIPE_SECRET_KEY" and the value of "*...Stripe secret key...*", then click Add, to access Stripe secure payments.
+5. Add the key of "STRIPE_WH_SECRET" and the value of "*...Stripe webhook key...*", then click Add, to access Stripe Webhooks.
+6. Add the key of "EMAIL_HOST_USER" and the value of "noreplybuildabuffet@gmail.com", then click Add, to create an email client.
+6. Add the key of "EMAIL_HOST_PASSWORD" and the value of "*...email password...*", then click Add, to create an email client.
+8. Set the app to automatically deploy from GitHub by selecting GitHub on the Deploy tab.
-1. From the UCD-MS-Project-Continuous-Engagement repository in Github, click ‘Settings’
+9. Enter the repository name (FS-MS-Project-Build-a-Buffet ) and click Search.
-2. Scroll down to ‘GitHub Pages’
-3. From the ‘source’ drop-down, select ‘master branch’
-4. The url was then presented to me as https://stuchapman.github.io/UCD-MS-Project-Continuous-Engagement/
+10. Click Connect next to the repository name.

+To push to Heroku from GitPod (from the command line...)
+1.  pip3 freeze --local > requirements.txt to create a requirements file.
+2.  echo web: python run.py > Procfile to create a Procfile.
+3.  npm install -g heroku
+4.  heroku login -i (enter Heroku credentials)
+5.  git remote add heroku https://git.heroku.com/build-a-buffet.git
+6.  heroku ps:scale web=1
+7.  git push -u heroku master

 #### To run the code locally;

-1. From the UCD-MS-Project-Continuous-Engagement repository in Github, click ‘Clone or download’
+1. From the FS-MS-Project-Build-a-Buffet repository in Github, click ‘Clone or download’.
-2. Copy the URL to your clipboard
+2. Copy the URL to your clipboard.
-3. In Gitpod, open the terminal
+3. In Gitpod, open the terminal.
-4. Change the directory to that where you wish to place the files
+4. Change the directory to that where you wish to place the files.
-5. Type ‘git clone’ then paste the URL
+5. Type ‘git clone’ then paste the URL.

+#### To run the code in Gitpod;

+1. Type into the command line:
+    *  pip3 install Django
+    *  pip3 install django-allauth
+    *  pip3 install pillow
+    *  pip3 install django-crispy-forms
+    *  pip3 install django-countries
+    *  pip3 install dj-database-url
+    *  pip install psycopg2-binary
+    *  pip install psycopg2
+    *  pip install gunicorn
+    *  pip3 install boto3
+    *  pip3 install django-storages
+    *  pip3 install stripe
+    *  python3 manage.py runserver

 ## Credits

 ### Content